-- 279. The policy provides for the needs of Gypsies and Travellers.
-Evidence96 shows planned expansion of the Swanton Road site in Norwich meets Greater Norwich's need for 15 additional pitches to 2022.
-A further 51 pitches will be required between 2022 and 2038.
-The criteria-based policy allows for additional delivery to meet need throughout the plan period and allows for the expansion of well-located existing sites.
-Since no sites have been submitted for consideration through the local plan, the intention is to bring additional sites forward through the Development Management process as well as having this criteria-based policy to allow further sites to come forward. - 280.
-The policy also allows for Travelling Show People and Residential Caravan needs to be met through market led solutions through the criteria-based policy.
+94 Norfolk Caravans and Houseboats Accommodation Needs Assessment (ANA) including for Gypsies, Travellers and Travelling Show people October 2017 policy allows for additional delivery to meet need throughout the plan period and allows for the expansion of well-located existing sites.
+Since no sites have been submitted for consideration through the local plan up to now, site owners have been written to, requesting more sites to be submitted or extensions to existing sites.
+The intention is to identify additional sites with the potential for allocation, as well as having this criteria-based policy to allow further sites to come forward.

+- 272. The policy also allows for Travelling Show People and Residential Caravan needs to be met through market led solutions through the criteria-based policy.
 This will allow sites to come forward if there is demand for them.
-The Broads Authority plans for the needs for residents of houseboats in the area. - 281.
+The Broads Authority plans for the needs for residents of houseboats in the area. - 273.
 The policy also aims to ensure that purpose-built student accommodation is provided to meet growing needs at the UEA and in other locations with good access to the educational facilities they will serve, including Norwich University of the Arts.
-The policy content and the sites allocated for student accommodation are informed by the UEA Development Framework Strategy97.
+The policy content and the sites allocated for student accommodation are informed by the UEA Development Framework Strategy95.
 Purpose-built student accommodation development is required to make provision for affordable housing that would be expected on the specific site if it were to be developed for housing, potentially through a commuted sum.
 This is required as without doing so, the delivery of sites for student accommodation would reduce the ability to address affordable housing needs. - Local authorities are required to keep a register of those seeking to acquire serviced plots in the area for their own self-build and custom-build housing.
-In 2018/19, there were 113 people on the registers in Greater Norwich. - 283.
+In 2018/19, there were 113 people on the registers in Greater Norwich. - 275.
 In line with the Right to Build and the NPPF, self and custom-build housing delivery is promoted through the GNLP on a range of sites.
 This policy sets a requirement for larger sites to provide self and custom-build plots.
 The thresholds have been set to ensure that plots are provided across Greater Norwich.
 Policies 7.4 and 7.5 also promote self and custom-build on smaller scale windfall sites.
-Overall, this comprehensive approach will both increase the supply of housing in urban and rural areas and provide opportunities for small and medium enterprises to build houses, as well as for self and custom-build. - Other potential means of helping to provide for local housing needs is through the provision of live-work units and through community led housing initiatives, such as might be provided by a Community Land Trust.
+Overall, this comprehensive approach will both increase the supply of housing in urban and rural areas and provide opportunities for small and medium enterprises to build houses, as well as for self-build. - 276.
+Other potential means of helping to provide for local housing needs is through the provision of live-work units and through community led housing initiatives, such as might be provided by a Community Land Trust.
 Such initiatives will need to be in appropriate locations.